ayushanand308/GSoC24Report.github.io/README.md

 ## Project Overview

-This project was aimed at incrementally improve the existing Auto-Completion feature in Purr Data with a series of bug fixes and enhancements to better its UX.
+This project was aimed at incrementally improving the existing Auto-Completion feature in Purr Data with a series of bug fixes and enhancements to better its UX.
 The project was successfully completed with all the milestones achieved except a few.

 ***
-The first phase of the project was majorly focused on fixing the existing bugs in the Auto-Completion feature and enhancing the UX of the feature.
-The following milestones were achieved in the first phase:
+Here are the changes and additions made during the contribution period
 - Addition of Scroll bar to the completion drop-down list

 The drop-down list for auto-completion had a fixed size of 8 items which was not enough to display all the items in the list.
 This was fixed by adding a scroll bar to the drop-down list so that the user can scroll through the list to view all the items.